JRCT POWER AND ACCOUNTABILITY COMMITTEE

 What is involved?

-The appointment would be for three years in the first instance, with the possibility of renewal for a further period of three years.
-All reasonable expenses are paid including travel and cost of childcare.
-We’ll meet claims towards loss of earnings incurred as a result of working for the Trust.
-We ensure financial concerns aren’t an obstacle to committee membership.
-If you have any concerns please don’t hesitate to speak to us.
+This is a voluntary role, but all reasonable expenses are paid - including travel, accommodation and childcare if required.
+We will also meet claims towards loss of earnings incurred as a result of working for the Trust if applicable.
+We want to ensure financial concerns are not an obstacle to committee membership, so if you are interested in the role but have any financial concerns that would deter you, please don’t hesitate to speak to us.

-Co-optees are expected to have some understanding of the voluntary sector, but could themselves be working in, or have a background in, any sector.
-We aim to ensure the committee is as diverse as possible and would particularly welcome applications from young people, who are currently under-represented on our committee.
+Co-optees are expected to have some knowledge of the voluntary sector, but could themselves be working in, or have a background in, any sector.
+Experience of grant-making is desirable but not essential.

 To apply, please send us:

-- A statement, of not more than 250 words, describing what you would bring to the role
+- A statement, of not more than 750 words, describing what you would bring to the role

-- A current CV
+- A current CV.

 Please send this information by e-mail to: email@example.com

 The closing date for receipt of applications is 9.00 am on Thursday 23 September 2021.
 All applications will be acknowledged.
 If we are interested in appointing you, we will arrange a zoom call to discuss this further, provisionally on Monday 4 or Tuesday 12 October (tbc) – please keep these dates free if possible.